bearinsun/type-fast/README.md

+**type-fast has been archived as it was only intended as a practice, self-introduction to React.**

+---

 # type-fast

 ⌨💨 Simple, minimal typing practice

-## Archive Notice

-**type-fast has been archived as it was only intended as a practice, self-introduction to React.**

 ## Changelog